 6. Technology Marketing Essentials

-This program will equip you with a broad framework for marketing tech products; plus, it will save you time looking for outsourcing specialists.
+This program – one of best courses in marketing- will equip you with a broad framework for marketing tech products; plus, it will save you time looking for outsourcing specialists.
 Technological proficiency is about content management platforms, CRMs, social media, reporting analytics, and marketing automation tools.
 It’s another big picture, consisting of the smaller details you can learn separately.

 Being proficient in a tech stack, you can measure the company’s progress and the performance of every employee.
 It gives you the ground to feel confident in your current position and manage seemingly unbearable projects at the same time.
 Technology marketing gives you a hint of how to gather different projects under the same roof and never miss the important details.